Xenoblade Chronicles 2: Setting and characters

-The game is set in the fictional land of Alrest, a sea topped with clouds, called the "Cloud Sea", inhabited by massive creatures known as Titans on which humanity lives.
-Legends claim humanity once lived atop the "World Tree", a massive tree in the center of Alrest in a paradise called Elysium with their creator, the Architect, but they were exiled for unknown reasons and given the Titans to live on.
-Blades are powerful beings summoned from "Core Crystals" who channel power into their weapons through a force called ether.
+The game is set in the fictional land of Alrest, a sea topped with clouds called the Cloud Sea, which is inhabited by massive creatures called Titans on which humanity lives.
+Legends claim that humanity once lived atop the World Tree, a massive tree at Alrest's center, in a paradise called Elysium with their creator, the Architect.
+However, they were exiled for unknown reasons and given the Titans to live on.
+Blades are powerful beings summoned from Core Crystals who channel power into their weapons through a force called Ether.
 Their masters are called Drivers; when a Driver dies, their Blade reverts to a Core Crystal and loses their memory.
-After some time, another Driver can awaken them so long as the crystal is intact.
+After some time, another Driver can awaken them if the crystal is intact.
 Due to the close spiritual bond between Driver and Blade, the personality of the former influences that of the latter.
 Two nations, Mor Ardain and Uraya are on the brink of war throughout the story.

-The main character is Rex (voice in Japanese by Hiro Shimono and English by Al Weaver), who is the Driver of the Aegis, a powerful and legendary Blade.
-The Aegis has two personalities, Pyra and Mythra (Japanese: Shino Shimoji; English: Skye Bennett), who share conscience, but different abilities.
-As an orphan, Rex grew up in Fonsett village in the Leftherian Archipelago, a place on several Titans that are close together, which are connected by bridges and other structures.
-Rex became very accustomed to the Cloud Sea and would salvage parts found beneath.
-He is very close with Azurda, a Titan whom Rex calls "Gramps", where Rex lives a portion of his life upon.
-A group of Drivers called Torna set out to destroy the Aegis, leading Rex and party to flee and find a way to the World Tree, a legendary paradise.
-Other important characters include: Malos, another Aegis and main antagonist; Jin, a Blade from Torna who aids Malos; Nia, a rebel from Torna, and her Blade Dromarch; Tora, a Nopon specializing in artificial Blades, and his Blade Poppi; Mòrag, a feared Driver from Mor Ardain, and her blade Brighid; and Zeke, the prince of the hermit country of Tantal, and his Blade Pandoria.
+The main character is Rex (Japanese: Hiro Shimono; English: Al Weaver), who is the Driver of the Aegis, a powerful and legendary Blade.
+The Aegis has two personalities, Pyra and Mythra (Japanese: Shino Shimoji; English: Skye Bennett), who share the same conscience but have different abilities.
+As an orphan, Rex grew up in Fonsett Village on the Leftherian Archipelago, a place with several Titans that are close together and connected by bridges and other structures.
+Rex became very accustomed to the Cloud Sea and became a salvager to salvage parts found beneath it.
+He is very close with Azurda, a Titan whom he calls "Gramps" and lived a portion of his life upon.
+A group of Drivers called Torna set out to destroy the Aegis, leading Rex and the party to flee and find a way to the World Tree.
+Other important characters include Malos, another Aegis and the main antagonist; Jin, a Blade from Torna who aids Malos; Nia, a rebel from Torna, and her Blade Dromarch; Tora, a Nopon specializing in artificial Blades, and his Blade Poppi; Mòrag, a feared Driver from Mor Ardain, and her blade Brighid; and Zeke, the prince of the hermit country of Tantal, and his Blade Pandoria.

-The downloadable content Torna – The Golden Country adds a new story, set 500 years prior.
-This focuses on Lora and her Blade Jin and allies in their battles against Malos in Torna, a country not accessible in the main game.
+The downloadable content Torna – The Golden Country adds a new story, set 500 years before the game's events.
+It focuses on Lora and her Blade Jin, as well as their allies, in their battle against Malos in Torna, a country that is inaccessible in the main game.